-Still, like other mobile security mechanisms, employing cryptographic hashes presents certain challenges.
-Cooper et al. (2018) contend that verifying the authenticity of an application using cryptographic hashes can be problematic, primarily due to their reliance on public keys.
-It is often difficult for mobile devices to ascertain whether a generated public key is owned by an individual or an organization, which poses a challenge in ensuring the security and integrity of the application This also creates a challenge in identifying and determining if the public key was modified or changed completely.
-To resolve this the android OS employs use of public key infrastructure (PKI).
-This mechanism uses third entities in the verification and authentication of applications, referred to a certificate authorities (CA) which is an entity responsible for issuing, managing, and revoking digital certificates in a public key infrastructure (PKI) system.
-The idea was first initiated through the development of security standards for web applications as a key requirement for HTTPS internet Protocol.
-The same model is implemented using various mobile software application distribution platforms such as Google Play store for android apps and other android vendor-based app markets such as Samsung Store.
-As such, when it comes to mobile application developers, they also must choose the CA they would like to use for the app.
-To enhance and reduce mobile threats, the developer must be registered and vetted by the CA. This, however, can create challenges if the developer of the application and the publisher are different.
-This is addressed by requesting g issuance of signed certificate from the developers which the CA verifies and grants allowing their application to be published by the software distributor i.e., Google Play store.
-(Kwon et al., 2021).
+However, like other mobile security mechanisms, employing cryptographic hashes presents certain challenges.
+Cooper et al. [2018] contend that verifying the authenticity of an application using cryptographic hashes can be problematic, primarily due to their reliance on public keys.
+It is often difficult for mobile devices to ascertain whether a generated public key is owned by an individual or an organization, which poses a challenge in ensuring the security and integrity of the application.
+This also creates a challenge in identifying and determining if the public key was modified or completely changed.
+To resolve this, the Android OS employs a public key infrastructure (PKI).
+This mechanism uses third parties in the verification and authentication of applications, referred to certificate authorities (CA), which are entities responsible for issuing, managing, and revoking digital certificates in a public key infrastructure (PKI) system.
+The idea was first initiated through the development of security standards for web applications as a key requirement for the HTTPS internet protocol.
+The same model is implemented in various mobile software application distribution platforms, such as the Google Play store for Android apps and other Android vendor-based app markets including the Samsung Store.
+As such, mobile application developers must choose the CA they would like to use for the app.
+To enhance security and reduce mobile threats, the developer must be registered and vetted by the CA. This, however, can create challenges if the developer of the application and the publisher are different.
+This is addressed by requesting issuance of a signed certificate from the developers that the CA verifies and grants, allowing their application to be published by the software distributor – e.g., the Google Play store [Kwon et al. 2021].

-The Android Operating system resolves this by implementing two strategies that use a decentralized public key infrastructure.
+The Android OS resolves this by implementing two strategies that use a decentralized public key infrastructure.
 This model allows developers to generate the cryptographic keys themselves as seen below.

 Upload Key Resolution Strategy